Bandeau categories 1

 The noun can be followed by -ci/-là to stress proximity or non-proximity in space and time.

-E.g. cette maison-ci (=this house), ce matin-ci (=this week)
+E.g. cette maison-ci (=this house), ce matin-ci (=this morning)

-E.g. cette maison-là (=that house), ce matin-là (=that week)
+E.g. cette maison-là (=that house), ce matin-là (=that morning)

 Definite